shakacode/react_on_rails/README.md

 This is a helper method that takes any JavaScript expression and returns the output from evaluating it.
 If you have more than one line that needs to be executed, wrap it in an IIFE.
 JS exceptions will be caught and console messages handled properly.

 ## Generator
 The `react_on_rails:install` generator combined with the example pull requests of generator runs will get you up and running efficiently.
 There's a fair bit of setup with integrating Webpack with Rails.
+Defaults for options are such that the default is for the flag to be off.
+For example, the default for `-R` is that `redux` is off, and the default of `-b` means that `skip-bootstrap` is off.

 Run `rails generate react_on_rails:install --help` for descriptions of all available options:

 ```